Ghost Hunting in Plymouth, Massachusetts

-The tour begins at Remember Plymouth Gifts at 120 Water Street.
+The tour begins at Remember Plymouth Gifts at 120 Water Street (update – now begins at 65 Main St).
 From here, you will walk a short distance over to the Plymouth Waterfront to begin the tour.
 The tour begins as Geoffrey tells a story of men who froze to death on the Plymouth waterfront.
 As the story goes, 2 boats were fighting, and one boat became stranded as a major storm hit the area.

 One boat was sneaking up upon the other.
 When the storm hit, the water around the boat froze.
 The captain told his crew-members to put their alcohol in their stockings to warm their extremities.
 They chose not to listen and instead drank the alcohol.
 As we know, alcohol lowers your body temperature; therefore, they ended up freezing to death.
 Their bodies supposedly exist in a mass grave in the Burial Hill Cemetery.

 Geoffrey said that he has talked with the neighbor across the street, who claims to have spotted the girl in the morning as he sits outside to drink his coffee (around 5:30am when most kids are still sleeping!).
 He has seen the same image as everyone else – the image of Abigail bouncing her ball.
-Goeffrey has talked with many people in town who have reportedly seen the ghost (including a constructor worker who claims that Abigail opened the door for him).
+Geoffrey has talked with many people in town who have reportedly seen the same ghost (including a construction worker who claims that Abigail opened the door for him).

 No one on our tour saw Abigail’s ghost, nor any evidence of her presence on this particular night.
 We decided to stop back on the return route to see if any of the windows had been changed as Abigail often messes around with the windows after tourists leave.
 Geoffrey has witnessed the windows being tampered with on previous tours, however, this night there was no evidence of tampering.

 The highlight of a tour was a walk through Burial Hill, an old cemetery which dates back to the 17th Century.
 The oldest gravestone belongs to Edward Gray, who died in 1681.
 Who knows how early the first gravestones date back; many likely date even further than Edward’s!
-Most grave stones are illegible due to wear and tear.
-You will quickly see that wood was the chosen material for early gravestones).
+Most gravestones are unreadable due to wear and tear.
+You will quickly see that wood was the chosen material for early gravestones.

 Mike & I have taken an afternoon stroll through the cemetery once before, however, it is much creepier at night!
 Especially with ghost hunting equipment!
 Flashlights and EMF meters were provided to everyone.
 Usually one would walk up the main staircase to enter the cemetery.
 Geoffrey decided to go up the ramp on the side because one of his former co-tour guides saw a ghost in that area.